-PART 2 of 2: How To Write An Irresistible Page Title & Meta Description For Your Website
+SEO Page Title Tips: How To Write An Irresistible Meta Description For Your Website

+SEO page title tips to get your brand ranked on page one.
 This is part 2 of our series on page titles and meta descriptions.
-These are the two key components of SERP content which you have control over – if you want to learn more about page titles, please read part 1.
+These are the two key components of SERP content which you have control over.
+If you want to learn more about page titles, please read part 1.

 Before we get started about meta descriptions, here’s a quick recap of what they are and where they appear.